Giridharan2k/Capstone-Project/README.md

 ### AWS CICD Deployment

-1. Login to AWS Console
+1. Login to AWS Console, if you don't have an account give sign up
 2. Create IAM user for deployment